About Marbella Ironman

 Ironman 70.3 Triathlon World Championship 2025, Marbella - 8th and 9th November 2025

-The IRONMAN 70.3 World Championship is the pinnacle event for the 70.3 distance, where all the qualified athletes from around the globe come together to compete for the world title.
+The IRONMAN 70.3 World Championship was the pinnacle event for the 70.3 distance, where all the qualified athletes from around the globe came together to compete for the world title.
 It's held in a different, rotating location each year.
 Lahti in Finland hosted the 2023 event, and Taupo in New Zealand hosted 2024 edition.
 In 2026 it will return to Nice, France.

-The race will continue the two-day format first adopted in 2017, with professional and age-group women racing on Saturday 8 November, and professional and age-group men on Sunday 9 November.
-Over 6,000 athletes are expected to participate over the two days.
-More info >
+The race continued in the two-day format first adopted in 2017, with professional and age-group women racing on Saturday 8 November, and professional and age-group men on Sunday 9 November.
+Over 6,000 athletes participated over the two days.

 Marbella Ironman 2024